Getting Started

 Booting from USB

 The correct system image is loaded onto a USB flash drive.
-The following steps can be used to create a bootable USB flash drive with the Fleet Command Discovery Image (ISO):
+Use the following steps to create a bootable USB flash drive with the Fleet Command Discovery Image (ISO):

 1. Locate a 16GB USB flash drive.